-The operator of the Micro-Bath controller has access to a number of the bath calibration constants namely R0, ALPHA, DELTA, C0, CG, and rCAL.
+The operator of the Micro-Bath controller has access to the Hard Cut-out and a number of the bath calibration constants namely R0, ALPHA, DELTA, and BETA.
 These values are set at the factory and should not be altered.
 The correct values are important to the accuracy and proper and safe operation of the bath.
 Access to these parameters is available to the user only so that in the event that the controller memory fails the user may restore these values to the factory settings.
 The user should have a list of these constants and their settings with manual.

-▲ Caution:

-DO NOT change the values of the bath calibration constants from the factory set values.
+Caution: DO NOT change the values of the bath calibration constants from the factory set values.
 The correct setting of these parameters is important to the safety and proper operation of the bath.